Hilda Heine: Early life and family

 Hilda Cathy Heine was born in Jaluit Atoll on 6 April 1951.
 She attended college in the United States where she earned her undergraduate degree at the University of Oregon in 1970.
 She earned a master's degree at the University of Hawaiʻi at Mānoa in 1975 and an educational doctorate at the University of Southern California in 2004.
 Heine was the first person from the Marshall Islands to get a doctorate.

 Heine's family had a history of involvement in politics and activism.
 Her brother Carl Heine was the opposition leader during his tenure in the Nitijeļā, and her cousin Dwight Heine was the first person from the Marshall Islands to serve as the Trust Territory of the Pacific Islands District Commissioner as well as the first person to voice opposition to nuclear testing around the Marshall Islands.
-Her grandfather was Carl Heine, an Australian-born Congregationalist missionary who married a Marshallese woman and was executed by the Japanese during World War II.
+Her grandfather, Carl Heine, was an Australian-born Congregationalist missionary who married a Marshallese woman and was executed by the Japanese during World War II.
 Her grandmother was Nenij Heine, namesake of the Nenij Heine scholarship.
 Her brother Clyde Heine was a businessman, operating Majuro Stevedore & Terminal Company.
 Heine is married to Thomas Kijiner Jr, and her daughter is the poet and activist Kathy Jetn̄il-Kijiner.

 Heine worked as a teacher at Marshall Islands High School in Majuro from 1975 to 1980, and then as a school counselor until 1982.
 She was president of the College of the Marshall Islands from 1990 to 1992.
 She then served as secretary of education in Majuro's education ministry from 1993 to 1995.
 Between 1995 and 2012, Heine worked in various positions for Pacific Resources for Education and Learning (PREL) in Hawaii.
 She became a researcher with the group in 2001, was promoted to director for policy and capacity building in 2004, and then became its Pacific Comprehensive Assistance Center's program director in 2006, holding the latter position until 2012.

 Heine was one of the Western-educated women who co-founded the women's organization Jined Ilo Kobo and its successor Women United Together Marshall Islands (WUTMI).
 As a member of WUTMI, she called on President Jurelang Zedkaia to establish a task force on domestic violence.
 She was also a member of the Teacher Standards and Licensing Board, the Commission on Education in Micronesia, and the Human Resources in Health Task Force.